Comparing Latham Group (SWIM) & The Competition

 Valuation & Earnings

-This table compares Latham Group and its rivals gross revenue, earnings per share (EPS) and valuation.
+This table compares Latham Group and its peers revenue, earnings per share (EPS) and valuation.

 |Gross Revenue